4dn-dcic/tibanna/docs/api.rst

                                     variable is not set, it uses name 'tibanna_pony' (4dn default, works only for 4dn).

- force-upload                       This flag force the upload of the metrics reports to the S3 bucket,
+ force_upload                       This flag force the upload of the metrics reports
-                                    even if there is a lock (upload blocked by default by the lock)
+                                    to the S3 bucket, even if there is a lock (upload is blocked by default by the lock)

- update-html-only                   This flag specify to only update the html file for metrics visualization,
+ update_html_only                   This flag specify to only update the html file for
+                                    metrics visualization,
                                     metrics reports are not updated

- open_browser                       This flag specify to not open the browser to visualize the metrics html
+ open_browser                       This flag specify to not open the browser to visualize
-                                    after it has been created/updated
+                                    the metrics html after it has been created/updated

  filesystem=<filesystem>            Define the filesystem of the EC2 instance, default
                                     value is '/dev/nvme1n1'

-  endtime=<endtime>                 End time of the interval to be considered to retrieve the data
+ endtime=<endtime>                  End time of the interval to be considered
+                                    to retrieve the data

 cost